 Get the most out of your content by promoting the free content you receive from HOT!Content.
 Social media marketing starts with posting articles that are interesting, entertaining and informative.
 Engage121's HOT!Content is a great source.
 And it's free!
 But did you know that Facebook estimates that only 5% of your community ever sees the articles you post?
 That's because social media is an advertising medium, no different than your local newspaper or radio.
 To engage and grow your social media community, you need to make sure that your posts are seen by both current and new community members.
 That means advertising your content, or what social media pros call, "Promoting your posts."
 If you’re not yet doing YouTube marketing strategy for your brand, start now because: 1.
 It has a wide reach and generates plenty of traffic YouTube has over 1 billion users, who spend millions of hours per day viewing videos Since March 2014, there’s been a 40% year-on-year increase in the number of YouTube viewers per day, learn how to get more in QQTube.
 YouTube is localized in over 70 countries and is available in 76 languages It has greater reach than cable in the US It’s huge on mobile – more than 50% of YouTube views are via mobile phones The earning potential is enormous.
 Recent statistics show that every year, there’s been a 50% increase in the channels earning 6 figures annually Engage121's HOT!Content makes promoting posts as easy as 1 - 2 - 3.

 Local social media marketing is the science of building a community of social media followers that are a demographic fit with your best customers and live or work within the geographic reach of your business.
 So, if your best customer is a 40 – 50 year old woman interested in cooking who owns a dog, you can reach her directly.
-Inexpensively you can build a relationship and more efficiently promote offers, specials, recruit new staff, or develop her interest in your business.
+Inexpensively you can build a relationship and more efficiently promote offers, specials, recruit new staff after conduction a background check, or develop her interest in your business.
 Your goal?
 Turn these “new friends” into community followers and then into customers.
 If you sell locally, local social media marketing should be on your radar.
 These are your people.
 People develop a preference for things, simply because we are familiar with them.
 This is called the mere-exposure effect.
 Wikipedia explains: The mere-exposure effect is a psychological phenomenon by which people tend to develop a preference for things merely because they are familiar with them.
 In social psychology, this effect is sometimes called the familiarity principle.
 The effect has been demonstrated with many kinds of things, including words, Chinese characters, paintings, pictures of faces, geometric figures, and sounds.
 In studies of interpersonal attraction, the more often a person is seen by someone, the more pleasing and likable that person appears to be.
 So, let’s see how to use this to grow your business.
 Local Social Media Marketing Step 1: Grow a community Start with identifying your target persona.
 Focusing on your ideal purchaser will make you exponentially more effective.
 Our blog entry How to Crush Your Competition Using a Buyer Persona Template covers this in detail.
 For our fitness center, let’s use the profile we created in the article above.
 We’re selling to Danielle, and her husband is named Chris.
 You can read more about her here.
 There is a three-pronged approach to getting more “Danielles” to follow you and grow your social community.
 Post the type of content that is interesting and informative to Danielle.
 (Get your free HOT!Content here.)
 Promote (pay/advertise) that interesting content to people who are not yet fans.
 Pay to promote your site, and getting more likes.
 (Get help posting your social media ads.)
 Local Social Media Marketing Step 2: Breed familiarity How do you now take this group of followers who are not yet customers, and turn them into customers by “breeding familiarity?”
 The answer lies in what type of content you post.
 Fans must find it interesting enough that they look forward to your posts.
 I’ve read tons of articles explaining “how many re-tweets of other people’s content you should do before you can promote anything, etc.” But let’s simplify, based on our experience.
 Minimally, out of four posts, three should be interesting, informative or helpful, and one can be promotional.
 A sample rotation may look like: Meet our new instructor, Jamie (including a photo and some fun facts about Jamie).
 Promote HOT!Content.
 (Get your daily free HOT!Content here if you don’t already have it.)
 Survey: Who likes the new tollway that just opened?
-A behind-the-scenes look at how you prepare the [...]
+A [...]

 You’ve heard of Facebook Ads and understand the concept, in general.
 What are the different approaches and reasons that you should consider paying to promote content?
 As we publish this article, the current Facebook algorithm that drives what people see in their personal stream only allows 3-5% of your fans to actually see your post in their stream.
 For most businesses, this won’t get you the results you’d like.
 Paid Facebook advertising is affordable and can be tightly targeted.
 So if you really understand who your ideal customer is, you can achieve some fairly exciting results, for as low as $15 - $25 per ad.
 It pays off for a small business to learn how to utilize Facebook Ads.
 There are three different approaches to consider when paying to promote, using Facebook.
 Before we outline those, let’s review some helpful terms.
 Social Media Vernacular Review Here is a little of the social media “lingo” for your understanding, before we dive into specifics about paying to promote, to avoid getting lost in the language.
 Post (noun): A post is a comment, picture, or some type of media placed on your business Facebook wall for fans to read.
 Post (verb): “To post” is the action of placing these items on your wall.
 Share (verb): Posting information on your page for your followers.
 This does not cost you anything.
 Typically, 3-5% of your followers will see the share.
 Promote (verb): Paying for a post to reach exponentially more people, including fans, but not limited to those.
 Most reached will not be followers.
 Ad: An ad is any type of paid promotion.
 Paying to Promote #1: Promote Your Page Promote is code word for “pay for broader exposure.”
 The goal of paying to promote your page is simply to get more likes, thus broadening your audience, and raising the potential to engage with these people.
 One Facebook ad type is called a “Page Like Ad” whose call to action is simply “Like Page.”
 This is a great way to reach people who don’t know you yet, as you can exclude current followers from seeing the ad.
 Here is what a sample Page Like Ad looks like.
 Paying to Promote #2: Promote Hot Content We live in a “help” economy.
 To build a highly-engaged fan base, you should think, “What type of information would be helpful to my audience?”
 And it should, in no way, be information that somehow is an attempt to sell.
 It’s an attempt to help.
 That’s it.
 You should get useful content only for the purpose of being helpful, interesting and informative to your readers.
 There are two ways you can share industry content.
 Share the content.
 The app makes this easy and it keeps your stream full of useful information.
 Promote the content.
 The next level includes paying to promote that content, as only 3-5% of your fans will see the share.
 This conquers that issue for as low as $15 to reach over 1,000 people.
 This helpful content [...]